Skip to main content

 Why I picked DelTek ComputerEase: It has the standard features you’d expect from accounting software, like a general ledger, accounts payable, and payroll.
 But where I think DelTek ComputerEase really shines is in its cost management features.

-Standout features include mobile tools that allow you to proactively manage jobs, inventory, finances, and people from any location.
-Real-time job costing data, which is specialized for construction, allows you to track labor, material, subcontractor, and equipment costs, enabling more proactive business decisions.
-Plus its financial reporting features help with managing costs and cash flow.
+Features include mobile tools that allow you to proactively manage jobs, inventory, finances, and people from any location.
+Real-time job costing data, which is specialized for construction, also allows you to track labor, material, subcontractor, and equipment costs, enabling more proactive business decisions.
+Plus, its financial reporting features help with managing costs and cash flow.

 Pros and cons